abdullahkhn77/E2E-fashion/README.md

-# ShopME: An E2E fashion recommendation System
+# E2E fashion recommendation System

 Recommender systems have grown to be an essential part of all large Internet retailers, driving up to 35% of Amazon sales or over 80% of the content watched on Netflix.
 In general good recommender systems can help increase companies sales by majority.